zakiser13/zakiserdefi/TEMPLATE.md

 - [User testing with first node operators ] User testing

 ## Innovation
-Unlike traditional node providers, NodeLink offers verifiable and trustless guarantees for uptime and reliability.
+Unlike traditional node providers,InfraSound offers verifiable and trustless guarantees for uptime and reliability.
 By integrating SL, it prevents “black-box” RPC issues and builds an open marketplace where developers and providers interact transparently.

 ### Contact
 @zakiser13

 **Checklist before submitting:**
 - [✓] All fields completed